RetroDECK/ES-DE/THEMES-DEV.md

 A core concept of ES-DE is the use of theme set _variants_ to provide different theme profiles.
 These are not fixed presets and a theme author can instead name and define whatever variants he wants for his theme (or possibly use no variants at all as they are optional).

-The variants could be purely cosmetic, such as providing light and dark mode versions of the theme set, or they could provide different functionality by for instance using different primary components such as a carousel or a text list.
+The variants could be purely cosmetic, such as providing light and dark mode versions of the theme set, or they could provide different functionality by for instance using different primary elements such as a carousel or a text list.

 Before a variant can be used it needs to be declared, which is done in the `capabilities.xml` file that must be stored in the root of the theme set directory tree.
 How to setup this file is described in detailed later in this document.